Fluid model of a black hole-string transition

-The thermal energy is always positive but square of the effective mass is negative inside the fluid, because winding strings become tachyonic as the local temperature exceeds the Hagedorn temperature due to the gravitational blue-shift.
-The existence of a tachyonic field implies the instability which leads to the decay into the true vacuum with nonzero expectation value of the field.
-The energy in the true vacuum is smaller than the false (tachyonic) vacuum and is negative if the energy in the tachyonic vacuum is zero, though particle (or string) excitations in the true vacuum always have positive energy.
-The negative energy in true vacuum can be interpreted as a correction to the cosmological constant from the viewpoint of the local excitations.
+The fluid is localized in the region where the pressure is positive,

-The winding string condensate is a realization of the true vacuum.
-We assume that the vacuum energy is renormalized so that the vacuum energy is zero in the flat spacetime, and hence, the local energy of the winding string condensate can be negative.
-If the temperature is sufficiently low, the negative energy of the winding condensate overcomes the thermal energy, and the energy density of the fluid also becomes negative.
+implying that the local temperature of the winding string fluid always exceeds the Hagedorn temperature due to the blue-shift, although the temperature at spatial infinity is lower than the Hagedorn temperature.
+The square of the effective mass is negative, and winding strings become tachyonic.
+The existence of a tachyonic field implies the instability which leads to the decay into the true vacuum.
+The solution of the Horowitz-Polchinski model can be understood as the result of the tachyon condensation, and in fact, the winding string field $\chi$ becomes non-zero around the region where the mass is tachyonic. \footnote{ To be more precise, the solution is not in the bottom of the potential but stabilized by the connection to the flat spacetime in the spatial infinity.
+In flat spacetime, the true vacuum is at $\chi=0$ as the mass of the winding string field is positive.
+The winding string field $\chi$ in the winding condensate cannot be very different from $\chi=0$ in the spatial infinity to satisfy the equation of motion, and hence, is finite. } Thus, the potential energy which comes from the effective mass is negative inside the bound state of winding strings. \footnote{ In general, the energy in the tachyonic vacuum can be non-zero, and the true vacuum may not have negative energy.
+In the case of the Horowitz-Polchinski model, the energy at $\chi=0$ must be zero so that the energy in flat spacetime outside the bound state is zero, and hence, the winding condensate $\chi\neq 0$ has negative potential energy. } If the temperature is sufficiently low, the negative energy of the winding condensate overcomes the thermal energy, and the energy density of the fluid also becomes negative.